elos/documentation/guide/5 - Calendar Model.md

 Calendar Model
 --------------

-We structure time into a calendrical systems.
+We structure time into calendrical systems.
 Elos models time formally based on these well-known constructs.
 However the elos calendar model introduces another level of abstraction beyond the modular cycle of days, months and years.

 ### Definition